 Students will engage in an academic program that they find relevant to their future.
 As a result, ISOK provides students several opportunities to explore a variety of careers through coursework and specialized programs.
-Students at the high school can pursue a distinct academic pathway based on the national Career Cluster model.
+Students in high school can pursue a distinct academic pathway based on the national Career Cluster model.
 Each pathway is designed to accommodate a student's specific career interest and capabilities to assist students in making informed decisions about college and career options that best fit their interests and goals.

 ISOK provides various Academic Pathways for students to personalize learning and help them be able to graduate on their time.
-Beyond the Traditional Pathway of Targeted Instruction, ISOK HS also provides a Self-Paced Pathway through Edmentum, a Night School Pathway through Edmentum, an Embedded Course Pathway through Stride, and a Credit-by-Examination Boot Camp Pathway, and a Teacher Taught Edmentum Course Pathway.
+Beyond the Traditional Pathway of Targeted Instruction, ISOK HS also provides an Asynchronous Pathway, a Night School Pathway, an Embedded Course Pathway, and a Credit-by-Examination Pathway.
 Annual training and quarterly refreshers are provided to staff about the various pathways and programming.
-Communication about programming to students and families is facilitated through conferences with Academic Counselors.
+Communication about programming to students and families is facilitated through conferences with Academic Courselors.
 Administrators track and manage pathway data quarterly and annually for programming evaluation and improvements.